Nordstrom/kafka-regex-principal-builder/README.md

 ## Running the demo

-The demo runs a single-node zookeeper and kafka broker cluster with SASL_PLAINTEXT enabled.
+The demo runs a single-node zookeeper and kafka broker cluster with SASL_PLAINTEXT authentication.

+The regular expression for resolving the principal name is `(.+)/(.+)` which will resolve just `my-principal` name for a naming convention of `<my-principal>/<my-user>`.
+The regular expression is defined by setting KAFKA_PRINCIPAL_BUILDER_REGEX environment variable to a java regular expression (see docker-compose.yml).

 ### Build the jar.